areaDetector/ADCore/docs/ADCore/NDPluginBadPixel.rst

 Notes for Median mode:

-- If the pixels used in the median calculation include other bad pixels then they will not be used, and the median calculation will be performed with fewer pixels.
+- If the pixels used in the median calculation include other bad pixels then the plugin prints a warning message with ASYN_TRACE_WARNING, the bad pixels will not be used, and the median calculation will be performed with fewer pixels.
 - The median calculation will use fewer pixels if the bad pixel is too close to the border.
   For example with a medianSize=[1,1] the plugin normally uses 8 pixels in calculating the median (3x3 minus the bad pixel itself).
 A bad pixel on any edge of the image will only use 5 pixels to